 Descriptive Statistics: Tables 3 (Peru) and 4 (Vietnam) present simple descriptive statistics for the test scores and control variables, described above, that are used in all of the regressions and associated decompositions.
 The Peru sample consists of 302 children in 36 schools for which both “advantaged” and “disadvantaged” children are observed.
 The Vietnam sample consists of 930 children in 48 schools for which both types of children are observed.
 As noted in the previous section, these are the sub-samples of full school survey samples for both countries for which it is possible to identify all of the terms of interest in the proposed decomposition.
 However, we conduct a number of robustness checks using larger sub-samples of the school survey and full household survey samples; these will be discussed in more detail below.
 In this section we focus on the descriptive statistics for the main analysis samples in Vietnam and Peru.

 Table 3 shows that in Peru the test score gap between the advantaged children (“non-poor”, i.e. in the top 40% of the wealth distribution) and the disadvantaged children (“poor”, i.e. in the bottom 60% of the wealth distribution) is 55.7 points, which is about two thirds (0.645) of the standard deviation of the distribution of test scores for this population.
-In a number of key dimensions, including nutritional status (as measured by height-for-age z-scores), parental education, and maternal subjective well-being disadvantaged children are worse off than advantaged children.
+In a number of key dimensions, including nutritional status (as measured by height-for-age z-scores), parental education, and maternal subjective well-being, disadvantaged children are worse off than advantaged children.
 Advantaged children also perform better (by nearly two-fifths of a standard deviation) on the CDA test (understanding concepts of quantity).
 However, in terms of receptive vocabulary at age 5 as measured by the PPVT score the difference is small (0.11 standard deviations) and not statistically significant.

 The test score gap between advantaged and disadvantaged children in Vietnam is not as large as in Peru in terms of standard deviations of the test score variable (0.37) (Table 4).
 As in Peru, in almost all dimensions advantaged children are better off than disadvantaged children, the main exception being the number of siblings.
 Unlike in the case of Peru, advantaged children in Vietnam perform better on both tests administered at age 5.
 The PPVT score gap (0.45 standard deviations) in particular is comparable in magnitude to the gap in the maths test at age 12.
 The Vietnam sample is also different from Peru in that there are significant differences in parenting quality proxies: somewhat unexpectedly maternal stress is higher among the advantaged children and subjective well-being is lower.